seokholim/ChessAI/README.md

 ## Overview

-Here is a brief overview of how this Chess game is structured, using **className**.
+Here is a brief overview of how this Chess game is structured, using **ClassName**.

 **Chess** is the main class that runs to create **Board** and make **Piece**s on it.
 **Piece**s can make candidate **Position**s, but ultimately **Engine** makes the valid **Move**s for **Player**s.